-XIE is based largely on the previous X-Icon Interface Builder, XIB [4].
-The main difference is that XIE uses compact specifications that can coexist with user source code in the same file.
-The Icon program library contains a program uix for translating an XIB specification into XIE form.
+VIB is a revision of an earlier interface builder, XIB [4].
+VIB uses compact specifications that can coexist with user source code in the same file.
+The Icon program library contains a program Uix for translating an XIB specification into VIB form.